Frequently asked questions

 Where does distributed IT fit?
 (Distributed IT has many of the ancillary systems described).

-Any IT team, including Distributed IT, responsible for supporting an Ancillary System will be engaged to help determine its final disposition.
+Any IT team, including Distributed IT, responsible for supporting an Ancillary System will be engaged to help determine its future.
 There will be cases where the IT team will be asked to take on some of the work to transition to the new environment.
 An example includes integrations to new sources of data.

 How can distributed IT help prepare their staff (and others in their S/C/Ds who don’t work for them but consume their systems) for forthcoming changes?